Chirag-Jani/90DaysDSA/README.md

 Apna College questions:

 1. Max till i in an array.
-2. Record Breaking day (google kickstart question).
+2. Record-Breaking day (google kickstart question).
 3. Sum of all subarrays.
 4. subarray with a given sum (return starting and ending index).
 5. longest subarray length.
-6. First repeting element in an array.
+6. First repeating element in an array.
 7. smallest missing positive integer.
 8. Print all subarrays.
-9. Maximum subarray sum. (bruteforce, optimised and kadane's algorithm)
+9. Maximum subarray sum. (brute force, optimized and kadane's algorithm)

 ---

 Day 12 -

--> Solved more problems on Sub arrays and few on 2D arrays from Apna College.
+-> Solved more problems on Sub arrays and a few on 2D arrays from Apna College.

 1. Maximum Circular SubArray sum.
 2. Pair Sum Problem.
-3. Find element in a 2D matrix.
+3. Find elements in a 2D matrix.
 4. Matrix transpose.
 5. Matrix Multiplication.

--> Got overall idea of arrays and 2D arrays.
+-> Got an overall idea of arrays and 2D arrays.
--> Will start solving problems on array from tomorrow.
+-> Will start solving problems on the array from tomorrow.

 ---